keybase/bot-sshca/docs/getting_started.md

 keybase paperkey    # Generate a new paper key
 ```

+Note that this system will not work if you attempt to use the same user for the CA chatbot as for kssh.
+It is required
+to use a unique user.

 Then create `{TEAM}.ssh.staging`, `{TEAM}.ssh.production`, `{TEAM}.ssh.root_everywhere` as new Keybase subteams
 and add the bot to those subteams.
 Add users to those subteams based off of the permissions you wish to grant
 different users